Micro Food Business Investment Scheme

 Grants of up to £50,000 will be available for micro food and drink manufacturers to expand

-Existing micro food and drink manufacturing enterprises that are processing primary agricultural or horticultural produce are eligible to apply.
+Existing micro food and drink manufacturing enterprises that are processing primary agricultural or horticultural produce will be eligible to apply.

-A micro-enterprise is an enterprise that employs less than 10 full-time equivalent employees with a total annual turnover of less than €2 million (GDP £1.8 million).
+A micro enterprise is an enterprise which employs less than 10 full time equivalent employees with a total annual turnover of less than €2 million (GDP £1.8 million).